CLARIAH/awesome-humanities-ontologies/CONTRIBUTING.md

 ## Headings

-Edit [README.md](README.md) to add your contributions to the lits of ontologies.
+Edit [README.md](README.md) to add your contributions to the list of ontologies.
 When doing so:

 - Please follow the logic of the headings
 - Try to avoid using the `General` category